Nick-Adams-81/delivery-joint/README.md

 ## Deployment(vercel)
 To deploy, simply add and commit your changes, and push to github.
-As long as your github repo is linked to vercel your app will deploy
+As long as your github repo is linked to vercel your app will deploy.

 ## Deployed site
 * https://delivery-joint.vercel.app